-We do have a couple virtual assistants.
+We do have a couple of virtual assistants.
 For those folks who don’t know, you can hire staff from the Philippines for a buck or two an hour to do similar sorts of things.
-However, the Fancy Hands folks are in the US, well-educated, witty (you’ll see what I mean later and how important that is in problem solving skills), and super reliable.
+However, the Fancy Hands folks are in the US, well-educated, witty (you’ll see what I mean later and how important that is in problem-solving skills), and super reliable.

-So you could “save” a few dollars with a part-time VA (virtual assistant), but in the end, you’ll regret the headache of having to train them to know that, for example, there are 3 major airports in the San Francisco bay area — and one might have the direct flight you’re looking for.
-Their professionalism and courtesy is the same you’d expect from an executive assistant to someone in a publicly traded company.
+So you could “save” a few dollars with a part-time VA (virtual assistant), but in the end, you’ll regret the headache of having to train them to know that, for example, there are 3 major airports in San Francisco Bay area — and one might have the direct flight you’re looking for.
+Their professionalism and courtesy are the same as you’d expect from an executive assistant to someone in a publicly traded company.

 In other words, no need to “manage” them.